aicampbell/fabio/doc/source/install.rst

 Apple provides for free Xcode which contains the compiler needed to build binary extensions.
 Xcode can be installed from the App-store.

-Compile the sources
+Compile the source
 ^^^^^^^^^^^^^^^^^^^

 Once done, follow the classical procedure (similar to Windows or Linux):

-* Retrieve the sources from github:
+* Retrieve the sources from Github:

   + `The master development branch <https://github.com/silx-kit/fabio/archive/master.zip>`_
   + `The latest release <https://github.com/silx-kit/fabio/releases/latest>`_